rangle/angular-training-slides/exercises/components-in-depth/README.md

 ## Step 5

-Implement a `start` method to start a timer using `setInterval` and store the returned id in the `currentTimer` property.
+Implement a `start` method to start a timer using `window.setInterval` and store the returned id in the `currentTimer` property.

 The timer should use the `interval` input value as its interval and should update the `currentTime` property with the latest time.
 The timer should also emit the latest time at every interval using the `onInterval` output.